-Without a trade trigger you may delay entry, take trades too early, skip trades, or take trades that aren’t part of a strategy.
-A trade trigger is your call to action, and tells you to sit on your hands if there is no trade trigger.
+Without a trade trigger you may enter trades too late, take trades too early, skip trades, or take trades that aren’t part of a strategy.
+A trade trigger is your call to action, and tells you to sit on your hands if there’s no trade trigger.

 Creating Trade Triggers

 Trade triggers can be simple or complex.
-One isn’t necessarily better than the other, it just depends on the strategy we want to use.
-The trader trigger is a part of the strategy.
+One isn’t necessarily better than another, it just depends on the strategy we want to use.
+The trader trigger is part of a strategy.